The Louisville Dulcimer Society

 The society plays a wide variety of traditional music from standard fiddle tunes to Celtic reels and Stephen Foster classics.The club maintains an extensive library of dulcimer tabulature available to members as well as featuring new songs in each month's newsletter.

 The club performs at a variety of venues throughout the year.
-We are a non-profit organization and do not charge a fee, although donations are gratefully accepted.
+We do not charge a fee, although donations are gratefully accepted.
 For further information see Performances.